nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 The wedding is not yet created.

     * 1a1.
-KnottyPlanners shows an error message that prompts the user to create a wedding first.
+KnottyPlanners shows an error message.

       Use case ends.